aenavidad/pp-0/log.md

     - [x] for Ibarra[^missg actual quote]
     - [x] for all others[^no `quote` values, and no `in` values for some]
 - [x] update `/citations` files as needed per above[^plus added `citations/s2318.json` with `via:null`]
-- [ ] fill in missg `/literature` values[^incl quotes on Tortuga/Mosq Shr/Bay Isl/Camp/E Yucn as lots of discordance in lit re these, and likely to need later on]
+- [x] fill in missg `/literature` values[^incl quotes on Tortuga/Mosq Shr/Bay Isl/Camp/E Yucn as lots of discordance in lit re these, and likely to need later on]
     - [x] for original claims (as per live wiki)
+        - [x] incl for non-Hon stories, and incl non-quote values
     - [x] for original claims (per recollection)
         - [x] in Campbell aa
         - [x] in Campbell bb[^added as `citations/s2320` with `via:null`]
         - [x] in Restall
         - [x] ~~plus missed Long (plus Restall rejection)~~
-    - [ ] for others[^incl eg Long and any missed eg in `work/dec-22/`]
+    - [x] for others[^incl eg Long and any missed eg in `work/dec-22/`]
         - [x] added vars already in `/citations`, plus added some not in `/citations` yet[^ie added `s2322` with `via:null`]
-- [ ] cross check entered values above against source material to make sure they're accurate
+- [ ] cross check entered values above against source material to make sure they're accurate[^plus ensure thoroughness, and tag lit review/historiographic discussions of Bz origins]
     - [x] ~~for AMN~~[^is not print]
     - [ ] Aliphat
     - [ ] Amandala
     - [ ] Ancona
     - [ ] Asturias
     - [ ] Asturias aa
+- [x] tag literature review/historiographic sources in `note`

 ## prior log
 ### any cartas